tothenew/pennypincher/README.md

 ### Known Issues
 1. In rare circumstances, there might be an issue in pricing when the Europiean regions are included.
+This is due to the response of the pricing API for the Europiean regions is in different format sometimes.

 ### Features in Development
 1. Working on supporting the data output in JSON format.
 This will allow for the additional output formats like xlsx and csv.